sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="viewChannelMetadataByKey"></a>
 # **viewChannelMetadataByKey**
-> Map&lt;String, String&gt; viewChannelMetadataByKey(channelType, channelUrl, key, apiToken)
+> Map&lt;String, String&gt; viewChannelMetadataByKey(apiToken, channelType, channelUrl, key)

 View a channel metadata - When retrieving a specific item of a channel metadata by its key